 Light and fluffy maple cinnamon breakfast quinoa served with fresh berries and sliced almonds.
 Only a 1 minute cook time in the pressure cooker / Instant Pot.
 Put this Pressure Cooker Breakfast Quinoa on your menu this week.

-I recently received a new cookbook, Vegan Pressure Cooking: Delicious Beans, Grains, and One-Pot Meals in Minutes by JL Fields to review.
-JL also blogs at JL Goes Vegan and I featured her Portobello Mushroom and Barley Soup a couple of years ago on Pressure Cooking Today.
-So when I heard she was coming out with a new cookbook, I was excited to get it in the mail.
-(Details on how you can win a copy are at the bottom of this post.)
+This recipe is from a great cookbook, Vegan Pressure Cooking: Delicious Beans, Grains, and One-Pot Meals in Minutes by JL Fields to review.
+JL also blogs at JL Goes Vegan and I featured her Portobello Mushroom and Barley Soup a couple of years ago on Pressure Cooking Today and today I’m featuring a recipe from her cookbook.

 I was attracted to JL’s basic quinoa recipe in the cookbook because quinoa cooks in 1 minute in the pressure cooker.
 After 1 minute, you turn the pressure cooker off and let the quinoa steam while the pressure releases for 10 minutes.

 Did you know that quinoa (pronounced keen-wah) is high in protein and fiber, is gluten-free, a complex carbohydrate with a low glycemic index, and only has 172 calories per 1/4 cup dry quinoa.

 JL suggests serving the quinoa warm for breakfast with a drizzle of maple syrup and chopped pecans.
 I added some cinnamon and maple to the cooking liquid and served it topped with berries and some sliced almonds I had on hand.